 One of the biggest challenges of building your own home is finding a way to make your project financially viable.
 Unless you've got lots of savings or are selling your current home to fund the project, you'll need to get a self-build mortgage.

-With self-build mortgages, you'll usually receive your funds at different stages of the build process.
+With self-build and custom-build mortgages, you'll usually receive your funds at different stages of the build process.